Installing the Core Components

 6. Install the Aizen core components by running this command:

-helm -n $NAMESPACE install aizencore $HELMCHART_LOCATION/aizen
+<pre data-overflow="wrap"><code>helm -n $NAMESPACE install aizencore $HELMCHART_LOCATION/aizen

-7. If you installed the Aizen core components on a GCP cluster, create the gateways and virtual services for the console, MLflow, dataexplorer, prediction, and explorer by using the Virtual Services and Gateways Command Script (GCP).
+7. If you installed the Aizen core components on a GCP cluster, create the gateways and virtual services for the console, MLflow, dataexplorer, prediction, and explorer by using the [virtual-services-and-gateways-command-script-gcp](https://aizen-corp.gitbook.io/docs/installation/installing-aizen/virtual-services-and-gateways-command-script-gcp "mention").

-Default Core Configuration Settings
+### **Default Core Configuration Settings**

 NAMESPACE=aizen